JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 ```

 The second step is to define two methods (`getVe` for electrons and `getVh` for holes), which perform the transformation of an electric field vector, `fv::SVector{3,T}`, into a velocity vector.
 Note, that the vectors are in cartesian coordinates, independent of the coordinate system (cartesian or cylindrical) of the simulation.
-Even if not used, the third argument of `getVe` and `getVh` should be a `CartesianPoint{T}`, which also allows to define position-dependent mobility models.
+Even if not used, the third argument of `getVe` and `getVh` should be a `CartesianPoint{T}`, which also allows defining position-dependent mobility models.

 ```julia
 using StaticArrays